AlexandreBrillant/yupee/README.md

 ```
 ## Building a Calculator application

-Here a way for building a Calculator using two Yup components.
+Here’s a way to build a Calculator using two Yup components.
 The first one **buttons**, will manage all the buttons of the calculator, the second one **screen** will display the result.

 Yup components can communicate with each other using events.
 Thus the **buttons** will send event and the **screen** will catch this event.